M. Emmet Walsh

-Early life, family and education
+Early life and education

 Michael Emmet Walsh was born on March 22, 1935, in Ogdensburg, New York, the son of Agnes Katharine (née Sullivan) and Harry Maurice Walsh Sr., who was a customs agent, as were his grandfather and brother.
 He was of Irish descent, and was raised in rural Swanton, Vermont, where he underwent a mastoid operation at age 3, which left Walsh deaf in his left ear.

 Walsh graduated from Clarkson University in 1958 (B.A., Business Administration), where he dabbled in stage productions.
 Encouraged by a faculty advisor, he moved to New York City to study at the American Academy of Dramatic Arts.

 Career

 Walsh performed in regional theater in the 1960s, first as a prop man.
 He made his Broadway debut in 1969, with Al Pacino, in Does a Tiger Wear a Necktie?.
 Many years later, in 2004, Walsh appeared in the London production of Sam Shepard's Buried Child.

 According to his manager, Sandy Joseph, "Walsh's tremendous body of work includes 119 feature films and more than 250 television productions."
 Being partially deaf in one ear and with an accent harkening from Vermont made it clear to Walsh: "I wasn't going to do Shaw and Shakespeare and Molière — my speech was simply too bad."
 His persona was a "mesmerising everyman and an indelible gargoyle" who featured "poached-egg eyes."

 Walsh specialized in playing villains who were blissfully oblivious to their villainy.
 He brought a "delightfully menacing presence" to his characters.
 He was a no-nonsense worker bee in the film industry.
 Walsh characterized himself as approaching "each job thinking it might be my last, so it better be the best work possible.
 I want to be remembered as a working actor.
 I'm being paid for what I'd do for nothing."

 Walsh spent years honing his craft in movie bit parts and on stage.
 His first appearance in films was uncredited in Midnight Cowboy (1969), followed by Alice's Restaurant (1969), Little Big Man (1970), Escape from the Planet of the Apes (1971), They Might Be Giants (1971), What's Up, Doc?
-(1972), Serpico (1973), The Gambler (1974), Bound for Glory (1976), and Airport '77 (1977), Walsh came to prominence in the iconic 1977 hockey comedy film Slap Shot, in which he played the cynical small-town sportswriter Dickie Dunn, and the 1978 crime film Straight Time, in which he played a vicious parole officer opposite Dustin Hoffman.
+(1972), Serpico (1973), The Gambler (1974), Bound for Glory (1976), and Airport '77 (1977), Walsh came to prominence in the 1977 hockey comedy film Slap Shot, in which he played the cynical small-town sportswriter Dickie Dunn, and the 1978 crime film Straight Time, in which he played a vicious parole officer opposite Dustin Hoffman.
 USA Today film critic Mike Clark wrote that the film character who was "a cesspool in a flowered shirt" was typically Walsh.
 He also had a small but memorable role as a crazed sniper in the Steve Martin comedy The Jerk (1979), followed by roles in the drama films Brubaker (1980), Ordinary People (1980), and Reds (1981).